-- □ At the woolshed site buildings should compliment the design and scale of the woolshed and be rural in character, using recessive materials and colours. - Buildings at the homestead site should be rural in character, and should not dominate the landscape.
+- At the woolshed site buildings should complement the design and scale of the woolshed and be rural in character, using recessive materials and colours. - Buildings at the homestead site should be rural in character, and should not dominate the landscape. - □ In Activity Area 8c and 9, only structures to be generally in accordance with the above guidelines.